 Graduating from high school is an absolute must.

-Beyond academics, high school should also provide the foundation for developing important life skills, like cooking, managing money, and manners.
-Educators have an incredible opportunity to truly make a lasting and significant difference in the lives of students.
+the lives of students.
 In the end, does it really matter if students have spectacularly high grades and test scores?
-If they can’t handle money, prepare healthy meals, or if they don’t have the proper manners to succeed in the workplace, they will be lost.
+If they can’t handle money, prepare healthy meals, or if they don’t

 Some people would say those lessons should be taught at home, but it’s a well known fact that many students follow the lead of their peers and it helps if young people have access to the same information.
 And let’s face it; children don’t always value what their parents try to teach them.